 Install the Java Agent

-You should install the Java Agent in the same directory as the Synthetic Server installer directory.
+You should install the Java Agent in the same directory as the Synthetic Server installation directory.
 See Install the Java Agent for instructions.

 Configure the Java Agent

-You configure the Java Agent to report metrics to a specific Controller.
+Configure the Java Agent to report metrics to a specific Controller:

 - Change to

 - Edit the

 controller-info.xmlfile so that the values for the following elements match your Controller information, application name, tier name, and node name: